Divorce Maryland Custody

 • Which parent is capable of maintaining the intactness of the child's family?

-• Reputation and character of the parents
+• Reputation and behavior of the parents towards the child

 • Is there any proof of abuse by one parent against the other parent or any child who resides in the parent's household?